-The Hate Against Maternity Shoots, Celebs Who Dress ‘Too Young' Ends Up Dehumanizing Women
+The Hate Against Maternity Shoots, Celebs Who Dress ‘Too Young,’ Ends Up Dehumanizing Women

 It is entirely possible that the very same celebrities who are targeted by the public may have had a role to play in bolstering the restrictive beauty standards through fairness cream ads, airbrushed pictures on magazines and social media, or even “catty” digs at their co-actors.
 Perhaps, it’s easier, then, to justify our remarks at them by saying “serves them right!”

 However, for women who don’t fit into the mold of beauty that we’re trying to uphold by criticizing the celebrities, the message we end up sending is that their looks are “inferior” — and worse, their bodies are outliers.
-For people who may resonate with the bodies of the celebrities that we’re so hellbent upon disparaging, there is a collective attack on self-esteem, making a whole generation watching this hate vulnerable to self-esteem and body image issues, if not eating disorders.
+For people who may resonate with the bodies of the celebrities that we’re so hellbent upon disparaging, there is a collective attack on self-perception, making a whole generation watching this hate vulnerable to self-esteem and body image issues, if not eating disorders.

-So, in giving celebrities a taste of their own medicine — which isn’t a great justification, to begin with — what we’re actually doing is participating in a disservice to society by perpetuating the same toxic standards we’re berating the very same celebrities for having furthered.
+So, in giving celebrities a taste of their own medicine — which isn’t a great justification for the hate, to begin with — what we’re actually doing is participating in a disservice to society by perpetuating the same toxic standards we’re berating the very same celebrities for having furthered.